Until our recent move to test out Flick Electric Co. in January, we have had our home electricity with Energy Online for the past four years.

 Update – Bonus $50

-Since moving to Auckland we are still using Energy Online for our gas.
+Since moving to Auckland we are still with Energy Online.

-If you want to sign up, then use this Friend Get Friend link, you’ll get an extra $50 credit on your account in additional to the standard new customer credit.
+If you want to sign up, then use this Friend Get Friend link, you’ll get $50 credit on your account.

 If you have any comments to add to this Energy Online review, just drop me a line on the contact form – or else leave a comment below.